UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/1-VersionUpgrades/B4-ReviewIssues.md

+# Version Upgrade Process: Section B Part 4: Double-Check Things That Have Been Issues in Past Upgrades

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing